Guide written by:

 - orange is revitalising;

 - blue and green have a soothing effect.

 Aromatherapy is a form of alternative medicine which uses the diffusion of medicinal plant extracts to relax and calm you.
 There are different treatments which vary depending on the plants used:

 - lavender has a soothing effect, and so on.

-It is important to give careful consideration to the placement of the nozzles and the overall ergonomics of the tub.
+Hydrotherapy refers to the massage offered by the hot tub via its hydromassage nozzles.
+It is important to give careful consideration to the placement of the nozzles and the general ergonomics of the tub.